-MATH 497 - Independent Study in Mathematics (3)
+MATH 497 - Independent Study in Mathematics (1-3)

 Advanced work in areas of Mathematics under the supervision of a Department Mentor.
+Courses listed in this catalog are not offered as independent study unless special circumstances dictate.
 Open to junior and senior Mathematics majors.
 Approval of the Department Chairperson is required.